isabella232/applicant-test/README.md

 ![Wireframe](/images/wireframe.png/)

-Your client’s 14-year-old child said that Angular 2 is the best framework; therefore, you must use Angular 2 for this single page application.
+Your client’s 14-year-old child said that React is the best framework; therefore, you must use React for this single page application.

 #### API Interaction
 Make use of http://www.icndb.com/api/ to dynamically get a different joke each time the user clicks a button.